 You can earn up to 2% of extra credit by earning up to 4 points of extra credit.
+That means each point is worth 0.5% of your grade.

 Students may earn up to three points of extra credit by participating in the School of Communication's Communication Research Experience Program (C-REP).
 One hour of research participation is equal to one point of extra credit.
 A non-research participation alternative is also available if you do not wish to participate in studies or are ineligible to participate in a research study.